jbcodeforce/kp-data-replication/docs/mm2-provisioning.md

 ## Deploying on VM

 On virtual machine, it is possible to deploy the Apache Kafka 2.4+ binary file and then use the command `/opt/kafka/bin/connect-mirror-maker.sh` with the good properties file as argument.
+We are documenting the VM installation process in [this article](vm-provisioning.md).

 Within a VM we can run multiple mirror maker instances.
 When needed we can add more VMs to scale horizontally.
-Each mirror makers workers are part of the same consumer groups, so it is possible to scale at the limit of the topic partition number.

 ## Deploying Mirror Maker 2 on its own project